 What is a Tobin Tax?

 Tobin Tax is basically a tax that is levied on short term currency transactions in order to discourage the volatility and speculation.
 Tobin tax was first proposed by an American macroeconomist and a Nobel Laureate James Tobin.
-When the Bretton Woods exchange rate system collapsed, fixed exchange rates were replaced with volatile floating exchange rate.
-To reduce this volatility, a small tax was levied on every amount of currency exchanged into another.
-This is to discourage the short term speculation of the currencies.
+When the Bretton Woods exchange rate system collapsed, fixed exchange rates were replaced with a volatile floating exchange rate.
+For reducing this volatility, a small tax was levied on every amount of currency exchanged into another.
+It is to discourage the short term speculation of the currencies.
 This tax is to stop the destabilization of capital flows across the borders & manage exchange rate volatility.

 How Does it Work?

-Tobin tax is normally levied on short term currency transactions.
+Tobin tax is generally levied on short term currency transactions.
 This levy is to control the money that moves in financial markets in favor of high short term interest rates.
-Usually, in the short term market, the quick inflows and outflows will make it difficult to manage to central banks.
+Usually, in the short term market, the quick inflows and outflows will make it challenging to manage to central banks.
 So, the levy of Tobin tax could discourage the volatility & control the speculative capital flows or hot money.
 Tobin Tax burden is inversely proportional to the period or the length of the transaction.
-If the holding period is short, then the tax burden will be higher & if the holding period is longer, then the tax burden will be lesser.
+If the holding period is short, then the tax burden will be higher & if the holding period is more extended, then the tax burden will be lesser.
 During periods of global crisis, many countries have introduced these taxes to control the short term capital flows.

 Example of Tobin Tax